US Passport Photo Requirements 2026: 2x2, Online Renewal, No Glasses

 Clothing and Appearance

 Your everyday appearance should be reflected in the photo.
-You should have a neutral facial expression with both eyes open and your mouth closed.
-Smiling with teeth showing is not permitted.
+You should have a neutral facial expression or a natural smile, both eyes open, and your mouth closed enough that the result does not look like a posed grin.
+No glasses for U.S. passport photos is the safest rule: take off eyeglasses before capture.

 - Glasses: Not allowed.
 As of November 2016, the U.S. Department of State no longer accepts passport photos with any type of eyeglasses.